LarsRoman/pseudo-kms/Readme.md

 ### /sign

-    {"username": "YOUR USERNAME", "token": "YOUR TOKEN", "keyname": "KEY TO BE USED", "HASH": "USE HASH OR LEAVE BLANK WHEN SIGNING WITHOUT HASH", "msg": "MESSAGE AS HEX"}
+    {"username": "YOUR USERNAME", "token": "YOUR TOKEN", "keyname": "KEY TO BE USED", "msg": "MESSAGE AS HEX"}

 ### /encrypt